-The audit mandate of the audit committee and the reporting duty associated to it relates to the Company and its sub holdings.
+The audit mandate of the audit committee and the reporting duty associated to it relates to the Company and al companies being part of the Group, its sub holdings.

 Furthermore, the audit committee shall also endeavour, within the legal limits, to obtain relevant information from the audit committees of the other Group Companies.